omgmog/webext-gurlic-current-page/README.md

-chrome-gurlic-current-page
+webext-gurlic-current-page
 =========================

-A simple extension for Chrome that shares the current page on Gurlic.
+A simple web extension for Chromium/Firefox that shares the current page on Gurlic.com

 ### Installation